 “I am so excited about heading to Paris.
 The atmosphere is going to be amazing and I’m looking forward to the whole experience.

 “I was seven when I first tried archery on a Haven holiday with my family.
 We just decided to give it a go and the instructor said I was a natural.
 Me and my granddad had a competition and I beat him which I was really pleased about!
-Then I got a beginners course as a present for my eighth birthday and I bought a bow a few months later before going on to represent my county, region and then the country.
+Then I got a beginner’s course as a present for my eighth birthday and I bought a bow a few months later before going on to represent my county, region and then the country.
 I was only part of my first senior team in March this year!

 “My mum always jokes to me how different things would have been if we hadn’t gone on that Haven holiday.

 “I’ve only just finished my GCSEs and ended up having to complete two exams – English language and Biology – out in Croatia while I was competing.
-One of them I had to do right after a medal match and I didn’t finish until 10pm.
+One of them I had to do right after a medal match, and I didn’t finish until 10pm.

 “I’m going to soak everything in when I’m at the Games.
 I’m at the start of my Olympic career, so I want to shoot my best and leave knowing I’ve done that.
 I shoot best when I’m relaxed so that’s going to be my aim.